-The Arts Endowment staff will assign one of the agency’s objectives to your project: Creation, Engagement, Learning (all Arts Education grantees will be assigned the Learning objective), or Our Town.
+NEA staff will assign one of the agency’s objectives to your project: Creation, Engagement, Learning (all Arts Education grantees will be assigned the Learning objective), or Our Town.
 Before applying, review the reporting requirements for the agency’s objectives: Standard -- for Creation, Engagement, Learning; Arts Education, for all Arts Education grantees; or Our Town.
+Reporting requirements for Our Town are different from -- and more extensive than -- the reporting requirements for the other objectives.
 If you have any questions about the agency’s objectives or the associated reporting requirements that may be required if you receive a grant, contact the staff before applying.

-Beyond the reporting requirements for all grantees, selected Grants for Arts Projects grantees will be asked to assist in the collection of additional information that can help the National Endowment for the Arts determine the degree to which agency objectives were achieved.
+Beyond the reporting requirements for all grantees, selected grantees will be asked to assist in the collection of additional information that can help the NEA determine the degree to which agency objectives were achieved.
 You may be required to provide evidence of project accomplishments including, but not limited to, work samples, community action plans, cultural asset studies, programs, reviews, relevant news clippings, and playbills.
 Remember that you are required to maintain project documentation for three years following submission of your final reports.

 Implementation of Title 2 CFR Part 200 Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards

-This guidance from the federal government's Office of Management and Budget (OMB) establishes clarity and consistency regarding the pre- and post-award requirements applicable to federal grantees.
-Under the authority listed above, the National Endowment for the Arts adopts the OMB Guidance in 2 CFR part 200 under §3255.1 Adoption of 2 CFR Part 200.
-This part gives regulatory effect to the OMB guidance and supplements the guidance as needed for the National Endowment for the Arts.
+This guidance from the federal government's Office of Management and Budget (OMB) establishes clarity and consistency of the pre- and post-award requirements applicable to federal grantees.
+Under the authority listed above, the NEA adopts the OMB Guidance in 2 CFR part 200 under §3255.1 Adoption of 2 CFR Part 200.
+This part gives regulatory effect to the OMB guidance and supplements the guidance as needed for the NEA.

 General Terms & Conditions

-Federal and agency requirements that relate to grants awarded by the National Endowment for the Arts are highlighted in our General Terms & Conditions (GTC).
+Federal and agency requirements that relate to grants awarded by the NEA are highlighted in our General Terms & Conditions (GTC).
 The GTC incorporates the adoption of 2 CFR Part 200 by reference.
-The document also explicitly identifies where the National Endowment for the Arts has selected options offered in the regulation, such as budget waivers and requirements for use of program income.
-It also includes agency requirements for cost share/matching funds reporting requirements, amendment processes, and termination actions.
+The document also explicitly identifies where the NEA has selected options offered in the regulation, such as budget waivers and requirements for use of program income.
+It also includes agency requirements for cost share/matching funds, reporting requirements, amendment processes, and termination actions.